 Click on the on/off box to turn a layer off and on, and double-click the % value to change the opacity of a layer.
 For example, the buildings layer in the illustration above has an opacity of 50%.
 We can easily move one or more layers up and down the list, delete them from the map and combine them within folders for easy management as a group.
 See the Layers Pane topic for many examples and illustrations.

 The illustration above shows only a few layers, but when there are dozens of layers in a map the Layers pane is the only way to manipulate layer ordering, to group layers into folders, and to quickly turn layers off and on.

 A new, blank map uses whatever projection we assign to it when creating the map with the New Map dialog.

-A map has a projection that it uses, that is, a coordinate system, which we can see in the Component pane.
-The Component pane will also report the projections used by the active layer in the map.
+A map has a projection that it uses, that is, a coordinate system, which we can see in the Info pane.
+The Component tab in the Info pane will also report the projections used by the active layer in the map.

 The components which appear as layers in a map window can have different coordinate systems from the map window.
 The map window will automatically convert on the fly those different coordinate systems into the map's coordinate system to display such layers in the map.